ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 .. tip::

-  You can run XWindows applications (including SITL) by installing `VcXsrv <https://sourceforge.net/projects/vcxsrv/>`_  on Windows.
+  You can run XWindows applications (graphical programs, including SITL) by installing `VcXsrv <https://sourceforge.net/projects/vcxsrv/>`_, `Cygwin X <https://x.cygwin.com/>`_ or `Xming <https://sourceforge.net/projects/xming/>`_ on Windows.
 You will need to set the DISPLAY variable to point to your display: in WSL it is 127.0.0.1:0, in WSL2 it will be the ip address of the PC's network port and can be set by using the code below.
+For more information regarding configuring your XLaunch Software , you can take reference from `here <https://itservices.cas.unt.edu/software/windows-x-server-vcxsrv>`_.
 Also in WSL2 you may have to disable the firewall for public networks, or create an exception in order for VcXsrv to communicate with WSL2:

 ::

   export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0